 Goodwill impairment is determined using a two-step process.
 The first step compares the fair value of a reporting unit with our carrying amount, including goodwill.
 If the fair value of a reporting unit exceeds our carrying amount, goodwill of the reporting unit is considered not impaired and the second step is unnecessary.
 If the carrying amount of a reporting unit exceeds our fair value, the second step is performed to measure the amount of impairment loss, if any.
 The second step compares the implied fair value of the reporting unit's goodwill, calculated using the residual method, with the carrying amount of that goodwill.
 If the carrying amount of the goodwill exceeds the implied fair value, the excess is recognized as an impairment loss.
-We have determined that we have one reporting unit for the purpose of applying ASC 350, Mediacom Broadband.
-We conducted our annual impairment test as of October 1, 2009.
+We have determined that for the purpose of applying ASC 350, Mediacom Broadband and its subsidiaries is our only reporting unit.
+Our most recently completed annual impairment test was conducted as of October 1, 2009, and we will be conducting our next annual impairment test as of October 1, 2010.

-The economic conditions currently affecting the U.S. economy and how that may impact the long-term fundamentals of our business may have a negative impact on the fair values of the assets in our reporting units.
-This may result in the recognition of an impairment loss when we perform our next annual impairment testing during the fourth quarter of 2010.
+The economic conditions currently affecting the U.S. economy and the long-term impact on the fundamentals of our business may have a negative impact on the fair values of the assets in our reporting units.
+This may result in the recognition of an impairment loss in the future.

-Because we believe there has not been a meaningful change in the long-term fundamentals of our business during the first half of 2010, we have determined that there has been no triggering event under ASC 350, and as such, no interim impairment test is required as of June 30, 2010.
+Because we believe there has not been a meaningful change in the long-term fundamentals of our business during the first nine months of 2010, we have determined that there has been no triggering event under ASC 350, and as such, no interim impairment test was required as of September 30, 2010.